Alvis Stalwart Original Parts

 Operational Deployments

-In the Dhofar Rebellion, the Stalwart was used to transport supplies and equipment to British troops operating in the mountainous terrain of Oman.
+The Stalwart was used to transport supplies and equipment to British troops operating in the mountainous terrain of Aden.
 It also provided ambulance and support services to deployed troops.

 Retirement and Legacy

-The Alvis Stalwart left a lasting legacy as a versatile and capable amphibious truck.
-It was a reliable and durable vehicle that served with distinction in a variety of operational roles.
-Its unique combination of firepower, mobility, and amphibious capabilities made it a valuable asset to the British Army and other militaries that operated it.
+The Alvis Stalwart left a lasting legacy as a versatile and capable HMLC, that would swim when required.
+It was generally reliable and durable vehicle that served with distinction in a variety of operational roles.
+Its unique combination of mobility and amphibious capabilities made it a valuable asset to the British Army and other militaries that operated it.